mgrojo/ada-mode/readme.txt

 History

+Version 3.0b

+This version contains another code reorganization to go with another new parsing facility.
+This time it is recursive decent parsing.
+The new method has the following advantages over table-driven parsers:

+   * Its simpler to implement.
+   * Its provides many more opportunities for reuse.
+   * Its parsers are debugable.
+   * There's no expensive parser-generation phase.

+The disadvantages are:

+   * Its parsers are most likely a bit slower.

+Given the above balance, I do intend to make this the standard supported parsing facility for future versions of OpenToken.
+The "b" designation is there to indicate that some things might not be in quite their permanent form yet, and that there isn't yet the full set of reusable tokens to support it that I would like to see in a release.
+I'm hoping for feedback both in the form of criticisms/suggestions, and reusable tokens in order to help finalize this facility.

+A general list of the changes is below:

+   * Renamed OpenToken.Token tree to OpenToken.Token.Enumerated.
+   * Created a new (non-enumerated) base token type and base analyzer type in OpenToken.Token.
+   * Made a Parse routine and a Could_Parse_To routine primitives of the base token type.
+   * Created the following predefined nonterminal tokens (both as straight types, and as mixins). o List o Selection o Sequence
+   * Fixed a bug in the bracketed comment recognizer.
+   * Implemented a (hopefully temporary) work-around for a bug in Gnat version 3.13p.
+   * Fixed a bug in the string recognizer where it was mishandling octal and hex escape sequences.
+   * Changed the analyzer and the text feeders to support analyzing binary files.
+   * The HTML lexer has been improved to be a bit faster and more flexible.

 Version 2.0

-This is the first version to include parsing capablity.
-The existing packages underwent a major reorganization to accomodate the new functionality.
-As some of the restructuring that was done is incompatable with old code, the major revision has been bumped up to 2.
+This is the first version to include parsing capability.
+The existing packages underwent a major reorganization to accommodate the new functionality.
+As some of the restructuring that was done is incompatible with old code, the major revision has been bumped up to 2.
 A partial list of changes is below: